About Asbestos Exposure at Munson Medical Center — Traverse City, Michigan: What Workers and Tradesmen Need to Know

 The HVAC systems in a hospital of this size incorporated duct insulation, plenum lining, and flexible duct connectors, all of which may have contained asbestos.
 Mechanical rooms and boiler spaces were frequently treated with spray-applied fireproofing — products such as:

-• W.R.
-Grace Monokote spray-applied fireproofing
+• spray-applied fireproofing** spray-applied fireproofing

 • Cafco Blaze-Shield spray fireproofing systems

-• Celotex asbestos-containing duct insulation products
+• ceiling tile asbestos-containing duct insulation products

 These materials were applied directly to structural steel beams and decking.
 When disturbed for repairs or system modifications, they allegedly released asbestos fibers into the breathing zone of anyone working in the area — including tradesmen who had no direct role in the fireproofing work itself.
 Michigan tradesmen who worked at Munson Medical Center frequently rotated through multiple job sites — automotive plants, school buildings, and other institutional facilities across the state — meaning cumulative asbestos exposure from hospital work compounded exposures sustained elsewhere in the state’s heavily industrialized economy.